ADHD Overthinking Loops: Why Your Mind Gets Stuck

 1. Pause and Notice the Loop

 The first step in how to manage ADHD overthinking is recognition.
-When you catch yourself spiraling, pause and ask:
+When you catch yourself spiralling, pause and ask:

 - What triggered this loop?